shmsoft/DocParser/README.md

+# This project is NOT IN USE and will be deleted soon

 # DocParser

 * This project has started its life as a Java project and was converted to a Scala one